 Here are some of the tips we give our patients to help them revive a flagging libido

 1. Come and see us for regular acupuncture.

 Acupuncture moves qi in the channels around the genitals and so can help with issues related to orgasm.
 Acupuncture can also gently balance hormones and can increase desire and arousal.

 Regular exercise moves qi in Chinese medicine and so alleviates the qi stagnation associated with poor sexual response.
 Exercise also reduces stress and improves your body image, both of which will help you feel sexier.
-A study of women ages 45 to 55 found that sexual satisfaction is directly linked to fitness.
+A study of women* ages 45 to 55 found that sexual satisfaction is directly linked to fitness.
 According to the study author Judith Gerber, a psychologist at the University of Vermont College of Medicine “The less exercise they got, the lower their desire and sexual satisfaction”.
-Because exercise makes the blood flow and the nervous system fire women often tell me that they have more energy for sex immediately after exercising.
-Bearing this in mind it makes sense to do half an hour of yoga or qi gong before bed time to give your sexual energy a boost.
+Because exercise makes the blood flow and the nervous system fire, patients often tell me that they have more energy for sex immediately after exercising.
+Bearing this in mind it makes sense to do half an hour of yoga or qi gong before bedtime to give your sexual energy a boost.